Anurag-xo/Dev-ops/git/git_readme.md

 - A branch in Git is a pointer to a specific commit in the repository's history.

-- It represents an independent line of development, allowing you to work on featuresk, bug fixes, or experiments without affecting the main codebase (usually the main or master branch).
+- It represents an independent line of development, allowing you to work on features, bug fixes, or experiments without affecting the main codebase (usually the main or master branch).

 ## 2.Key Concepts